chinedustephen/angular-test-gif-app/README.md

-# Chilaka Michael Obinna - Giphy Search
+# Chilaka Michael Obinna - GiphyAPI Search
 A simple, responsive giphy browser.
 On initial load this site will show all of the most recently trending Giphy gifs based on the API.
 Users can select a gif to see it's full-quality version and supplied title.
 Searching for a gif will return the matching set from the giphy servers.
 Scrolling to the bottom of the page will load additional gifs as well.